Explore study via distance education (online) at USQ

 USQ provides personalised support and assistance, and contacting your lecturers is as easy as picking up the telephone, sending an email or participating in online discussions.

-Learning circles can be arranged where there are a group of distance education students in the same area studying the same courses as you are.
-These are informal sessions where students can get together to discuss assignment ideas, share study tips and help each other prepare for exams.
+Learning circles can be arranged where there are a group of distance education (online) students in the same area, studying the same courses as you are.
+These are informal sessions where you can get together to discuss assignment ideas, share study tips and help each other prepare for exams.

 Why study by distance education?

-Here are some benefits for deciding to study via distance education with USQ:
+Here are some benefits for deciding to study via distance education (online) with USQ:

 - you can study from your own home anywhere in Australia or overseas